AleksandarZeljic/aleksandarzeljic.github.io/index.md

+## About
 I am a computer scientist and I hold a PhD from Department of Information Technology, Uppsala University.
 My research focused on SMT-style reasoning about machine arithmetic (floating-point and bit-vector arithmetics).
 I was supervised by Philipp Ruemmer, Christoph M. Wintersteiger and Wang Yi.
-You can find my CV here.
+You can find my [CV](/azcv.pdf) here.

 ## Research
 My research interests include the following: